Dr. Carmen Belmonte

 - Italian art, illustration, and photography between nineteenth and twentieth centuries

-- Visual strategies and transmediality in colonial propaganda
+- Visual strategies and transmediality in nineteenth century colonial propaganda

 - Visuality and cultural politics in Fascist Italy